• Skip to primary navigation

 Prepare Strawberries:

 • At least 30 minutes, and up to 1 day before serving, remove and discard stems from strawberries.
 Chop strawberries.
-Combine with 2 Tbsp sugar.
+Combine with 2 Tablespoons sugar.
 If making these right before serving, you can leave the strawberries at room temperature.
 If making them ahead of time, store them in the refrigerator.
 (The sugar will help the strawberries to soften and release juice.)

 Make Shortcakes: